Before the call

 Specialist Handoff

 Specialists should enter when the buyer context is clear enough for their input to matter.
-The Revenue System goal is not fewer technical conversations.
+The AI System goal is not fewer technical conversations.
 It is better-timed technical conversations.

 Direct answer